Contrary to what the song suggests, Love is not a Battlefield, in truth, it is more of a minefield.

 “What did I do wrong?” she asked.

-Hearing her reaction, I felt the click of a detonator under my foot and I suddenly realized I just stepped on something.
+Hearing her reaction, I felt the click of a detonator under my foot and suddenly realized I just stepped on something.

-Like her, many people feel that having Stan over for supper is punishment.
+One can forgiver her because many people feel that having Stan over for supper is punishment.
 I guess it is because he has all the social grace of a buffalo stampede – still, he has been my friend since third grade and she has gotten used to him.

 “No, it is just supper,” I said, feigning innocence.